weblinc/linc/README.md

 Widget Options
 ====
-`once` This widget is only called once during its life
+* `once` This widget is only called once during its life

 Run Options
 ====
+* `context` Each widget's associated function is called with `this` as `context`
-`namespace` Calls all widgets that are within `namespace`, as well as unnamespaced widgets.
+* `namespace` Calls all widgets that are within `namespace`, as well as unnamespaced widgets.
 Can be a namespace string, or an array of strings for multiple namespaces.
-`all` Calls all widgets, namespaced and unscoped.
+* `all` Calls all widgets, namespaced and unscoped.

 Examples
 ====